Skip to content

 Angelo Mangiarotti for Skipper, set of six chairs, model 'Tre 3', walnut, saddle leather, Italy, 1978

-Set of four 'Tre 3' dining chairs by the Italian designer Angelo Mangiarotti.
+Set of six 'Tre 3' dining chairs by the Italian designer Angelo Mangiarotti.
 The basic frame of these wonderful chairs consist of three walnut wooden slats, combined with cross-connections.
 The rear legs run up to the curved back.
 Seating is created by a burgundy red brown saddle leather, which hangs in the wooden construction.
 The seating forms perfectly to its user, providing an ergonomic seating experience.

 Angelo Mangiarotti (1921-2012) was an Italian architect and Industrial designer with a reputation to mainly focus on the needs of the users of furniture.
 His designs are solid and strong and he always used materials that will stand the test of time.
 Mangiarotti was very precise in using the right material and the right sizing for his designs.